 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk within the constellation of Leo not far from Venus and Saturn.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Virgo, not far from Saturn.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can also be seen within the constellation of Leo.
-It is really close to the planet Saturn and Mercury is also nearby.
-Just like Mercury, the planet can only be seen at dawn and dusk.
+Venus: The sister planet can be seen in the constellation of Leo, not far from the bright star Regulus.
+Just like Mercury, Venus can only be seen at dawn and dusk.

 Uranus: The gas giant can be seen between the constellations of Pisces and Cetus with the use of a telescope.